eval/su_attr_accessibility/README.md

     p2.account      # => <Account ...>
 ```

-Alternatively the default-role is passed to sudo_attr_accessible_as and
+Alternatively the default-role is passed to su_attr_accessible_as and
 another role is used for attr_accessible.
 This is more convenient when
 working in the console for example (no ':as => :role' is needed) though
 is less secure of course.